adamawolf/BaseBoard/README.md

 A rough todo list:

 * Autocorrect.
 * De-couple touch detection from UIButton's bounds.
-I.e. a "touch plane" class that dynamically assings taps to keys.
+I.e. a "touch plane" class that dynamically assigns taps to keys.
-* Enhance extendability.
-I'm sure as people begin to build on top of BaseBoard many things will need to change to support extension in a sane(r) maner.
+* Refactor to enhance extendability.

 The project uses [Objective Clean](http://objclean.com/) to enforce coding standards.
 Please install that app and fix all style warnings before sending a pull request.